 Important: ALWAYS KEEP NEW CATS INSIDE for at least 2 weeks!
-Ensure all windows are closed – cats can be very determined if they want to get out, and may wiggle through the tiniest gap.
+Ensure that all windows are closed – cats can be very determined if they want to get out, and may wiggle through the tiniest gap.
 Be cautious when opening doors; we’ve had cats escape when someone tried to go out and the cat was right behind them and slipped out.
 Scroll down for more info.

 Having a routine really helps (i.e. feeding around the same time, etc.) because they know what to expect.